Steve Seftel: Playing career

-Seftel starred as a Midget for two seasons with the hometown Kitchener Greenshirts from 1983 to 1985, playing in 130 games, scoring 171 points (94 goals and 77 assists).
-Seftel began the 1985-86 season with the Kingston Canadians of the Ontario Hockey League.
+Seftel starred as a Midget player for two seasons with the hometown Kitchener Greenshirts from 1983 to 1985, playing in 130 games, scoring 171 points (94 goals and 77 assists).
+He began the 1985-86 season with the Kingston Canadians of the Ontario Hockey League.
 He played for the Canadians from 1985 to 1988, playing in 162 games, scoring 166 points (64 goals and 102 assists).
 Perhaps the best rookie at the 1985 Canadians training camp, his OHL career was delayed due to a broken ankle before the regular season started.
 Sustained a torn anterior cruciate ligament (ACL) in his left knee versus the Sault Ste.
 Marie Greyhounds in November 1986 and missed 12 games.
 Led the Canadians in scoring in his final season of junior hockey.
 After completing his junior hockey career in the Ontario Hockey League, he finished the 1987-88 campaign with the Binghamton Whalers of the American Hockey League (AHL) and played 3 games, scoring no points.

 Seftel began the 1988-89 season with the Baltimore Skipjacks of the American Hockey League, where he had 27 points (12G-15A) in 58 games.
 He scored his first professional goal with the Baltimore Skipjacks on October 15, 1988 versus the Hershey Bears at the Hersheypark Arena, He spent the 1989-90 season with the Skipjacks, picking up 29 points (10G-19A) in 74 games played.
 He chipped in with 7 points (4G-3A) in 12 playoff games with Baltimore.

 The following year Seftel spent most of the 1990-91 season with Baltimore, picking up 44 points (22G-22A) in 66 games.
 He went pointless in 6 playoff games with the Skipjacks.
 He made his National Hockey League debut on January 22, 1991 in a road game versus the Detroit Red Wings at the Joe Louis Arena.
 The Capitals winning the game 2-1 in overtime.
 The game featured head coaches and brothers Bryan Murray (ice hockey) and Terry Murray, Seftel suited up during the Super Series#Super Series 1991, for the Washington Capitals versus HC Dynamo Moscow in a 3-2 Washington victory.
 He assisted on the game-winning goal by winger Jeff Greenlaw.

 Seftel started the 1991-92 season on the injured reserve list after off-season Anterior cruciate ligament (ACL) surgery on his left knee.
 After nine months of extensive rehabilitation, he returned to game play and earned 8 points (2G-6A) in 18 games played with Baltimore.
 March 17, 1992 in an American Hockey League match versus the Cape Breton Oilers, Seftel sustained a torn anterior cruciate ligament injury in his right knee which ended his season.
 He started the 1992-93 season again with the Skipjacks and head coach Barry Trotz.
 Knee injuries limited his mobility over the next four months and he chose to retire from hockey.
 After retiring from hockey Seftel's right anterior cruciate ligament was surgically repaired in Kingston, Ontario at Hotel Dieu Hospital.